The kitchen is the heart of the restaurant. What comes out of it (and how quickly it comes out) makes or breaks the dining experience for customers.

 Strategic design makes a kitchen functional and safe.
 The right commercial kitchen layout enables a BOH team to do their best work safely and efficiently, resulting in lower staff turnover and higher customer satisfaction.
 However, there is no one kitchen layout that’s better than the rest.

-Victor Cardamone, owner of restaurant kitchen design firm Mise Design Group, says that your ideal kitchen layout is entirely dependent on your kitchen space’s size and shape.
+Victor Cardamone, owner of restaurant kitchen design firm Mise Designs, says that your ideal commercial kitchen layout is entirely dependent on your kitchen space’s size and shape.
 “If your restaurant space has a long, narrow kitchen space, then an assembly line layout will be most effective, whereas if the kitchen space was a square room, an island layout would be more appropriate.
 Context is everything.”
 You should never force a kitchen layout type into a space that wasn’t designed for it.

 When you’re looking for the ideal commercial space for your restaurant, you need to actively assess the space’s potential.
-Which type of commercial kitchen layout works best for your service type and the kitchen space?
+Which type of restaurant kitchen layout works best for your service type and the kitchen space?
 If you’re having issues pinpointing which of the five kitchen layouts will work best, consider hiring professionals to help you out.